Warren wins coveted Iowa endorsement for Democrats' presidential nomination

 “The senior U.S. senator from Massachusetts is not the radical some perceive her to be,” the newspaper said.
 “She was a registered Republican until 1996.
 She is a capitalist.”

 In an Iowa poll released on Saturday by the New York Times, Warren came in third among Democratic voters, behind fellow progressive Vermont Senator Bernie Sanders and former Vice President Joe Biden.
+The Register’s endorsement was the second high profile nod from a major newspaper this week.
+The New York Times endorsed her this week along with Minnesota Senator Amy Klobuchar, offering Warren for progressives and Klobuchar for those who prefer a more moderate approach.

+In Muscatine, where Klobuchar was set to speak at a campaign event soon after an appearance by Warren, Dick Paul, 68, said he is leaning toward supporting Klobuchar because she has deep experience in government and “lots of good common sense.”

+“I don’t pay much attention to endorsements,” Paul said.
+“I don’t think it will make a difference.”

 While Donald Trump, an incumbent who enjoys high favorability ratings within his party, is expected to handily win the Republican nomination, the Democratic field remains wide open, with five candidates leading a pack that started with more that two dozen contenders.